dasebe/webcachesim/README.md

 sudo apt-get update

-sudo apt install cmake build-essential libboost-all-dev python3-pip parallel sudo apt install libprocps-dev
+sudo apt install cmake build-essential libboost-all-dev python3-pip parallel libprocps-dev

 # install openjdk 1.8 has to be one by one
 sudo add-apt-repository ppa:openjdk-r/ppa